1-54: History

 1:54 is a contemporary African art fair held annually in London, beginning in 2013.
 As of 2015, 1:54 is the only art fair dedicated to contemporary African art in the primary art market.
 Its name refers to the 54 countries that compose the African continent, expressed as a ratio ("one continent: 54 countries").
 Moroccan curator Touria El Glaoui, daughter of the artist Hassan El Glaoui, organized the fair to improve the representation of contemporary African art in worldwide art exhibitions.
 Representation of non-Western countries in the contemporary art world has lagged behind that of other countries.
 Representation of African countries, in particular, improved alongside the continent's economic growth.
 El Glaoui said that the continent did not have a single art scene, and that there was great diversity between African nations.
 Accordingly, as in the fair's title, 1:54 tries to preserve rather than homogenize the differences between each country's histories and cultures.
 In starting the fair, its founder was supported and advised by the British Council, the Francophonie, and partners ArtReview, Beaux Art magazine, and Art.sy.
 For each edition, the 1:54 organizers ask themselves "what is necessary, what can be achieved, how [to] do something different".
 The fair's organizers choose exhibitors based on proposal submissions and the firms' reputation and plans.
 Travel visa issues have also affected whether invitees ultimately attend.

-The fair debuted in October 2013 during Frieze Week, where about 6,000 people visited the fair held in the London Somerset House.
+The fair debuted in October 2013 during Frieze Week, where about 6,000 people visited the fair held in Somerset House, London.
 David Adjaye's company designed the fair's architectural features.
 By the next year, held at the same time and venue, the event had doubled in size, with 10,000 visitors and a greater variety of curators from outside African-specific specialties.
-Over 100 African artists exhibited in 27 galleries, including photographers J. D. 'Okhai Ojeikere, Malick Sidibé, Paul Sika, pop artist Hassan Hajjaj, sound artist Emeka Ogboh, and performance artist Athi-Patra Ruga.
-Mid-twentieth century photography was in particular prominence.
+More than 100 African artists exhibited in 27 galleries, including photographers J. D. 'Okhai Ojeikere, Malick Sidibé, Paul Sika, pop artist Hassan Hajjaj, sound artist Emeka Ogboh, and performance artist Athi-Patra Ruga.
+Mid-20th century photography was in particular prominence.
 The fair featured a series of lectures and panels, including a set curated by Koyo Kouoh of the Senegalese Raw Material Company, film screenings, and curator discussions on the future of African art.
 The 2014 event's primary sponsor was the Sindika Dokolo Foundation.